 Washington, D.C.—The Health Data Exploration project, from the University of California, San Diego (UCSD) and the University of California, Irvine (UCI), has been awarded a $1.9 million grant from the Robert Wood Johnson Foundation (RWJF), to create a network of researchers, scientists, companies and others to catalyze the use of personal health data for the public good.
-The Network will be spotlighted today in a 1:30 p.m.
-ET presentation at Health Datapalooza by Matthew Bietz, PhD, lead co-investigator for the Health Data Exploration project.
+The Network will be spotlighted in a presentation at Health Datapalooza by Matthew Bietz, PhD, lead co-investigator for the Health Data Exploration project.

 The Health Data Exploration project’s recent report Personal Data for the Public Good, found that many people who track health-related data are interested in sharing that data with researchers in medical and public health—provided adequate privacy controls exist.